 For women with anti-sperm antibodies in their cervical mucus or “poor” mucus and for men with mild male factor infertility, intrauterine insemination (IUI) is a common first-line fertility treatment where washed and concentrated sperm are placed directly into the uterus to maximize the chances of fertilization.

-IUI is typically performed in women receiving ovarian stimulation with clomiphene citrate or follicle stimulating hormone (FSH).
-These treatments require close monitoring with ultrasound, estradiol levels, and physical examination to optimize the chances of pregnancy, and to avoid hyperstimulation and multiple pregnancy.
+IUI is typically performed in women receiving ovarian stimulation with clomiphene citrate or follicle-stimulating hormone (FSH).
+These treatments require close monitoring with ultrasound, estradiol levels, and physical examination to optimize the chances of pregnancy and to avoid hyperstimulation and multiple pregnancies.

 Intrauterine Insemination (IUI)

 Intrauterine insemination (IUI) is commonly performed in couples whose infertility investigations have failed to detect a specific cause of infertility (unexplained infertility) or have shown mild male factor infertility.
 It is also used for therapeutic donor insemination.
 The procedure involves the placement of prepared (“washed”) sperm into the female partner’s uterus using a small sterile catheter (fig 1).